GSG-CA/Computer-Science/Recursion.md

 basically, the compiler can convert the tailed recursive function to an iterative loop to save memory. in that way we can use recursion and benefit from its advantages and at the same time we can save memory.

+## tail call optimization
+Tail call optimization is a technique used by compilers to convert certain types of recursive function calls into iterative loops, so that they use less space on the call stack.

+>**UNFORTUNATELY, tail call optimization is not fully supported in JavaScript.**
+>Only some js engines support it.

 backing to the factorial example:
 ```js=
 function factorial(n, result = 1) {